Lady Idina Sackville: Personal life

-After their divorce, their daughter was taken home to England to be raised firstly by her uncle Herbrand Sackville, 9th Earl De La Warr, and then by her aunt Lady Avice Spicer in Wiltshire.
+After the divorce, their daughter Diana was taken home to England to be raised firstly by her uncle Herbrand Sackville, 9th Earl De La Warr, and then by her aunt Lady Avice Spicer in Wiltshire.
 In 1930, Lord Erroll married Edith Maude ("Molly") Ramsay-Hill, who had been named in their divorce.
 She died in 1939 and the following year, Lord Erroll met, and subsequently had an affair with Diana, Lady Broughton, the wife of Sir Jock Delves Broughton, Bt.
 Sir Jock found out about the affair and in 1941, Lord Erroll was found shot dead in his Buick in Kenya.
 The murder was never solved but Sir Jock committed suicide not long thereafter.

 On 22 November 1930, Lady Idina married Donald Carmichael Haldeman, at the Shoreham Register Office in Kent.
 Haldeman, an Eton graduate and former soldier with the 19th Royal Hussars, was a son of John Haldeman.
 They divorced in 1938, without issue.
 In 1939, she married F/Lt William Vincent Soltau of the Royal Air Force.
 They divorced, without issue, in 1946.

 Lady Idina died in 1955 at the age of 62.
 Soltau died on 1 August 1964.